Viewing Tool Help

 The Web-based tool, Viewing, consists of three components, in addition to the user interface.
 These components are

-Viewing is a Web interface for the viewing command-line utility written by Dr. Koji Mukai.
+Viewing is a Web interface for the viewing command-line utility developed by Dr. Koji Mukai.
 It calculates the seasonal viewing windows, as determined by the Sun angle constraints of various observatories.
-Viewing can also provide visibility window restrictions due to the angle with respect to the Moon, which is currently implemented for Swift.
+Viewing can also provide visibility window restrictions due to the angle with respect to the Moon, which is currently implemented for Swift and NuSTAR.
 Orbital pole restrictions have also been implemented for Swift.
 A target near of the orbital poles of the Swift orbit will violate its Earth constraint at all times.
 We provide the approximate times when such a target is too close to the orbital pole, based on an extrapolation of the Swift orbit.
-More precise constraints are available from the Swift MOC within ~10 days of an observation, using the up-to-date ephemeris for the satellite's orbit.
+More precise Swift constraints are available from the Swift MOC within ~10 days of an observation, using the up-to-date ephemeris for the satellite's orbit.
 More precise NuSTAR constraints are also available from the NuSTAR Constraint Checker.

-Given the nature of the tool, this should be used only to check for the approximate visibility windows.
+Given the nature of the tool, it should be used only to check for the approximate visibility windows.
 Internally, the Sun angle is calculated in 1-day steps, which limits the accuracy of the results.
-For time-critical observations near the edge of a viewing window as calculated with viewing, consult the respective mission for authoritative limits.
+For time-critical observations near the edge of a viewing window, consult the respective mission for authoritative limits.